Homepage

 Expropriations

-October 19, 1960: The day the United States embargo against Cuba began and the myth of the "blockade"
+October 19, 1960: The day the United States embargo against Cuba began and the myth of the "blockade" was born

 Miami court overturns million-dollar verdict against Expedia for activities in Cuba

-They escaped communism in Cuba and the USSR, but in the U.S. they face the threat of expropriation
+They escaped from communism in Cuba and the USSR, but in the U.S. they face the threat of expropriation

-Marcelo Salado Social Club: From the splendor of Jaimanitas to the ruins of oblivion
+Marcelo Salado Social Club: From the Splendor of Jaimanitas to the Ruins of Oblivion

 The Cuban regime will approve a law to expropriate property for reasons of public utility or social interest